joshuabloemer/Sci-fi-Panels/README.md

 **Tips**
 <ul>
   <li> Vertex count plays a vital role.
 Keeping the vertex count low and the distance between vertices high will generate the best  results.
-This is because if vertices are too close to one another the generator avoid cutting there. </li>
+This is because if vertices are too close to one another the generator will avoid cutting there. </li>
   <li> If the results are not to your liking you can always undo the change and try again.
 This is a common occurrence as there is a great deal of randomness when generating. </li>
   <li> Hovering over each setting available will give you a short description on what it does. </li>
   <li> The addon works best with planes.
-The planes can any shape and size as well as be curved. </li>
+The planes can be any shape and size as well as curved. </li>
 </ul>